 Distributions.
 Trust distributions are generally taxable.
-After the end of each year, you will receive a tax statement that separates your trust's distributions into three categories, ordinary income distributions, capital gains dividends and return of capital distributions.
+After the end of each year, you will receive a tax statement that separates your trust's distributions into two categories, ordinary income distributions and capital gains dividends.
 Ordinary income distributions are generally taxed at your ordinary tax rate, however, as further discussed below, certain ordinary income distributions received from the trust may be taxed at the capital gains tax rates.
-Generally, you will treat all capital gains dividends as long-term capital gains regardless of how long you have owned your shares.
+Generally, you will treat all capital gains dividends as long-term capital gains regardless of how long you have owned your units.
 To determine your actual tax liability for your capital gains dividends, you must calculate your total net capital gain or loss for the tax year after considering all of your other taxable transactions, as described below.
 In addition, the trust may make distributions that represent a return of capital for tax purposes and thus will generally not be taxable to you.
-You must reduce your tax basis in your units by the amount of these return of capital distributions.
-The tax status of your distributions from your trust is not affected by whether you reinvest your distributions in additional shares or receive them in cash.
+The tax status of your distributions from your trust is not affected by whether you reinvest your distributions in additional units or receive them in cash.
 The income from your trust that you must take into account for federal income tax purposes is not reduced by amounts used to pay a deferred sales fee, if any.
 The tax laws may require you to treat distributions made to you in January as if you had received them on December 31 of the previous year.

 Dividends Received Deduction.
-A corporation that owns shares generally will not be entitled to the dividends received deduction with respect to many dividends received from the trust because the dividends received deduction is generally not available for distributions from regulated investment companies.
+A corporation that owns units generally will not be entitled to the dividends received deduction with respect to many dividends received from the trust because the dividends received deduction is generally not available for distributions from regulated investment companies.
+However, certain ordinary income dividends on units that are attributable to qualifying dividends received by the trust from certain corporations may be designated by the trust as being eligible for the dividends received deduction.

-Sale or Redemption of Shares.
-If you sell or redeem your shares, you will generally recognize a taxable gain or loss.
-To determine the amount of this gain or loss, you must subtract your tax basis in your shares from the amount you receive in the transaction.
-Your tax basis in your shares is generally equal to the cost of your shares, generally including sales charges.
-In some cases, however, you may have to adjust your tax basis after you purchase your shares.
-For example, you must reduce your tax basis to reflect distributions that are treated as a return of capital for tax purposes.
+Sale or Redemption of Units.
+If you sell or redeem your units, you will generally recognize a taxable gain or loss.
+To determine the amount of this gain or loss, you must subtract your tax basis in your units from the amount you receive in the transaction.
+Your tax basis in your units is generally equal to the cost of your units, generally including sales charges.
+In some cases, however, you may have to adjust your tax basis after you purchase your units.

 Capital Gains and Losses and Certain Ordinary Income Dividends.
 If you are an individual, the maximum marginal federal tax rate for net capital gain is generally 15% (generally 5% for certain taxpayers in the 10% and 15% tax brackets).
 These new capital gains rates are generally effective for taxable years beginning before January 1, 2011.
-For later periods, if you are an individual, the maximum marginal federal tax rate for net capital gain is generally 20% (10% for certain taxpayers in the 10% and 15% tax brackets).
-The 20% rate is reduced to 18% and the 10% rate is reduced to 8% for long-term capital gains from most property acquired after December 31, 2000 with a holding period of more than five years.

 Net capital gain equals net long-term capital gain minus net short-term capital loss for the taxable year.
 Capital gain or loss is long-term if the holding period for the asset is more than one year and is short-term if the holding period for the asset is one year or less.
-You must exclude the date you purchase your shares to determine your holding period.
-However, if you receive a capital gain dividend from your trust and sell your share at a loss after holding it for six months or less, the loss will be recharacterized as long-term capital loss to the extent of the capital gain dividend received.
+You must exclude the date you purchase your units to determine your holding period.
+However, if you receive a capital gain dividend from your trust and sell your unit at a loss after holding it for six months or less, the loss will be recharacterized as long-term capital loss to the extent of the capital gain dividend received.
 The tax rates for capital gains realized from assets held for one year or less are generally the same as for ordinary income.
 The Internal Revenue Code treats certain capital gains as ordinary income in special situations.